rockwotj/rosefire/README.md

 ## Production Setup

-This is a simple nodejs app, managed by [The Guv'nor](https://github.com/tableflip/guvnor) that is reverse proxied by nginx.
+This is a simple nodejs app, managed by [Forever](https://github.com/foreverjs/forever) that is reverse proxied by nginx.
 This app also uses [Let's Encrypt](https://letsencrypt.org/) to acquire SSL certificates.
-### The Guv'nor

-Make sure the Guv'nor is set up.
-See the [latest deployment instructions](https://github.com/tableflip/guvnor#install) for help.
-Everything should already be set up on the rosefire server.

-### Deployment :shipit:

-To deploy the app, The Gov'nor can do it for you.
-See [this](https://github.com/tableflip/guvnor/blob/master/docs/apps.md#start-stop-restart-etc) for details.
-Don't forget to set the SECRETS_FILE environment variable!

-Make sure nginx is set up over HTTPS to proxy to localhost:8080.

-### Secrets File

-In order to run this server, a `secrets.json` file is required.
-It must have a 'key' field that is the cipher key to the registry tokens that are generated.
+To manage the production app, just checkout `~/README` and it should explain everything.
+The server should automatically be started on reboot.